JakeSteam/blog-personal/_posts/2023-11-25-idle-iktah-tips-faqs-and-endgame-guides.md

 | Hard       | All pets                     | There are [14 pets in total](https://docs.google.com/spreadsheets/d/1fR6Yq8Sr5UdVHVmJ50DPeGVADz1pZCS3-it2lJy7njo/edit#gid=0) |
 | Impossible | Black Pearl                  | This is a 1/100,000 drop from shellfish, good luck!                                                                          |

 Whilst I've completed most of these, I'm still missing a few pets and not even trying to get the Black Pearl!
+A commenter mentioned 3 of them are needed for "full power tidekeeper".

 ### Conclusion